-Do you know how well is your website is performing?
+Do you know how well your website is performing?

-SEO experts understand the importance of doing regular audits, but for many of us who only have a basic knowledge of SEO, it may sound like a daunting task.
-However, in today’s world of digital marketing, it’s becoming more and more important to have a clear understanding of this.
+SEO experts know the importance of regular audits, but for many of us who only have a basic knowledge of SEO, it may seem like a daunting task.
+However, in today’s world of digital marketing, it’s becoming more important to have a clear understanding of this.

-If you’re looking for tips on how to perform an SEO audit, to learn more about the latest tools and get a few tips for a better understanding of the what, where and why behind the process.
+In this blog, we’ll give you tips on how to perform an SEO audit (like an SEO audit checklist) and learn more about the latest tools and get tips for a better understanding of the what, where and why behind the process.

-An SEO audit checks the health of your website and in doing so, prevents spam and makes suggestions on how to optimize.
-SEO audits are important for a number of reasons, not the least of which because Google changes their algorithm frequently in accordance with new technology and new search patterns.
+So what is an SEO audit?
+It’s a way to check the health of your website to prevent spam and look at suggestions on how to optimize it.
+SEO audits are important for many reasons, primarily because Google changes its algorithm frequently in accordance with new technology and search patterns.

 Conducting a thorough SEO audit is an essential starting point for any digital marketer, whether you do so in-house or outsource the task.
 This is because it allows you to analyze your current SEO efforts, no matter how prolific or sparse they are, and take immediate action off the back of those insights.

-Every effective SEO audit starts with a comprehensive site crawl.
+So how do you do an SEO audit?
+Every effective audit starts with a comprehensive site crawl.
 This allows you to assess the current situation and identify any issues your website might have.
 Essentially, a crawl will help you to set a baseline for the rest of your audit.

 When you do a scan or a full audit, your site is assessed, and bugs can be found, plus it gives you key indicators to optimize your site for better SEO and building brand awareness.

-Here are a few key areas to consider when doing an SEO check:
+Here are a few key areas to consider when doing a technical SEO audit:

 A thorough check will analyze your landing page and how it relates to other pages, the overall user-friendliness of the page, the menu, and whether ads and banners are effective or in the way.

-Page speed is also huge when it comes to doing an SEO audit, and your page load time matters.
-A fast site speed promotes a positive user experience, whereas a slow one will doubtlessly result in higher bounce rates in our age of limited attention spans!
-This is obviously far from ideal if your website serves as one of your primary channels for conversion.
+Page speed is also huge when doing an SEO audit, so it's important to test and benchmark your page load time.
+A fast site speed promotes a positive user experience, whereas a slow one will result in higher bounce rates in our age of limited attention spans!
+This is far from ideal if your website is one of your primary channels for conversion.

+Here are some of the best SEO audit tools that can help you with page speed.
 Use Google’s PageSpeed Insights to analyze the speed of your website as it renders both on desktop and mobile.
-YSlow is another tool that will check your webpages and provide suggestions that you can easily implement, such as properly formatting and compressing images.
-Pingdom Website Speed Test, meanwhile, examines every part of each web page and provides a detailed list of the items on a page, their size and individual load times.
+YSlow is another tool that will check your web pages and provide suggestions that you can easily implement, such as correctly formatting and compressing images.
+Pingdom Website Speed Test examines every part of each web page and provides a detailed list of the items on a page, their size, and individual load times.

 The importance of a speed test lies in the fact that you can determine which elements of your website are acting as obstacles from an SEO perspective.
-Once you know which areas you need to improve, you’ll be able to optimize your site’s performance.
+Once you know which areas you need to improve, you can optimize your site’s performance.

 Another factor that will improve your site’s SEO is ensuring it has a solid structure.
-The better the architecture, the better the user experience, both in terms of website visitors, as well as the bots that crawl it to determine its search ranking.
+The better the architecture, the better the user experience, both in terms of website visitors and the bots that crawl it to determine search ranking.

 It’s for this reason that having a clear, logical, organized structure that is reflected in a complete, accurate sitemap (that has been submitted to your webmaster tool accounts) is essential.
 A strong URL structure is equally important.